How can trees affect my power?Trees can affect service reliability and interrupt power to customers.

 In non-landscaped sites, pruned vegetation and wood is left in place to biodegrade.

 Do you need my permission to clear lines on my property?Idaho Power has easements to the property that allow us to maintain our lines.
-While we do not need permission to prune, we do like to notify our customers when access to their trees or property is necessary for the safety and reliability of our power lines.
+While we do not need permission to prune, we notify our customers via door hangers when access to their trees or property is necessary for the safety and reliability of our power lines.
+We are unable to provide prior notification in emergency situations.

-Do I need to be present when line clearing is performed?No, unless needed to unlock a gate or control pets.
+Do I need to be present when line clearing is performed?No, unless you need to unlock a gate or control pets.

-Can I have my own tree pruning service do the job rather than Idaho Power?No, because only specifically trained professionals can work within 10 feet of a power line, and many tree pruning companies don’t have such professionals on staff.
+Can I have my own tree pruning service do the job rather than Idaho Power?No. Only specifically trained professionals can work within 10 feet of a power line, and many tree pruning companies don’t have such professionals on staff.
 Idaho Power clears lines at no cost to the customer, and we try to make it as convenient as possible.

 Do you repair cuts made from pruning?No. Repairing cuts has been found to be ineffective for slowing growth or preventing disease.

-Can mulch or chips from the pruning be left with the owner?Yes, at the customer’s request; however, the chips are not sterilized and may include thorns, branches and pesticides.
+Can mulch or chips from the pruning be left with the owner?Yes, at the customer’s request.
+The chips are not sterilized and could include thorns, branches or pesticides.

 Do you clear branches away from telecommunication and cable TV lines?No. It is the responsibility of the phone and cable utilities to prune trees or vegetation around their lines.